How Glenelg Shire Council eliminated 84 weeks of admin with automated workflows

 The Solution

-Glenelg Shire Council implemented Flowingly as their choice of no-code platform for process mapping, digital forms, and workflow automation.
+Glenelg chose Flowingly as their no-code platform for process mapping, digital forms, and workflow automation – bringing all three together in one tool that business teams could use without relying on developers.

-“One of the eye-openers has been being able to make changes on the fly… we’ll agree on something in a meeting and implement it straight away.”
+“One of the eye-openers has been being able to make changes on the fly.
+We’ll be sitting in a meeting and say ‘let’s make that change right now’ – and we’ll go make it in front of everyone.
+No drawn-out briefs, no communication breakdowns.”

 — Jemma Dillon, Business Analyst, Glenelg Shire Council